hello-robot/hello-robot.github.io/docs/untethered_operation.md

 #### Requirements

 This is the recommended approach if you are running Ubuntu 16.04/18.04/20.04 with ROS kinetic/melodic/noetic installed on your computer.
 This method will utilize the local installation of ROS tools, such as Rviz, rostopic, and rosservice, while retrieving data from the robot.
+Your computer does not need to be running the same ROS1 version as installed on the robot.

 #### How To

-If you are developing ROS code to test on the Stretch RE1 and you already have ROS installed on your Ubuntu computer, then there is an easier way of using Rviz than the method described in [SSH & X Server](#ssh-x-server).
+If you are developing ROS code to test on the Stretch RE1 and you already have ROS installed on your Ubuntu computer, then there is an easier way of using ROS tools than the method described in [SSH & X Server](#ssh-x-server).
 In the ROS world, this concept is known as "remote master".

 First, identify your robot's and computer's IP address on the network (e.g. using `ifconfig`).
 These are `robot-ip-address` and `computer-ip-address` respectively.